kuma35/pyusb-docs-ja/docs/api/usb/backend/index.rst

       This method should only be called when the interface has more than one alternate setting.
-The dev_handle is the value returned by the open_device() method. intf and altsetting are respectivelly the bInterfaceNumber and bAlternateSetting fields of the related interface.
+The dev_handle is the value returned by the open_device() method. intf and altsetting are respectively the bInterfaceNumber and bAlternateSetting fields of the related interface.